AdobeDocs/advertising.en/help/integrations/analytics/analytics-data-in-advertising.md

 ### Custom Conversion Metrics Created from eVars and Props

 The available metrics vary for each customer.
-See "[Create conversion metrics from Adobe Analytics eVars and props](/help/integrations/analytics/conversion-metrics-from-evars.md)."
+See "[Create Conversion Metrics from Adobe Analytics eVars and props](/help/integrations/analytics/conversion-metrics-from-evars.md)."

 ### Reserved Conversion Metrics